nnym/reflect/README.md

-reflect is a Java library whereby I try to overcome the restrictions on reflection and make it concise.

-It reduces the usual verbosity of reflection by providing concise methods for most reflective operations (and more).
-**None of these methods (unlike every standard reflective method ever) declares checked exceptions.**
+reflect is a Java library whose purpose is unfettering, condensing and streamlining reflection by providing for most common reflective operations (and more) powerful methods that don't obey access limitations or declare checked exceptions (unlike every standard reflective method ever).

 Supported Java versions are 17 and above.